Dynamical Evolution of Planetary Systems: Evolution of planetary systems under external perturbations

-Planets on orbits close to the central star undergo a substantial orbital evolution due to tidal dissipation.
-The dissipation in the star drives primarily the orbital migration of the planet, whereas the dissipation in the planet damps primarily its orbital eccentricity (Goldreich and Soter, 1966).
-For planets in first order mean motion resonances, the eccentricity damping forces the planets to migrate away from each other, due to the shape of the resonant locus in the eccentricity vs. semi major axis plane (Papaloizou and Terquem, 2010; Lithwick and Wu, 2012; Batygin and Morbidelli, 2013b).
-Thus, this process is equivalent to that of divergent migration discussed above.
+Planets on orbits close to the central star may undergo substantial orbital evolution due to \hbindex{tidal dissipation}.
+Dissipation can occur both in the star, which primarily drives the orbital migration of the planet, and in the planet, which primarily damps its orbital eccentricity \citep[][see also the chapter by Mathis]{Goldreich1966}.